ajeydudhe/workflow-lite/README.md

 * An action is a class performing a unit of work.
 * An action can be defined as normal Spring bean with required dependencies injected.
 * Apart from this the output of one action can be injected into the other action.
+* Supports conditional flow.
 * Using the [Spring Expression Language](https://docs.spring.io/spring/docs/current/spring-framework-reference/html/expressions.html) one can inject original source, output of previous action, properties from execution context etc. into the action to be instantiated.
+* The workflow can be defined using UML2 activity diagram.

+## Pre-requisites
+* [Maven](https://maven.apache.org/) for building the project.
+* [Papyrus](https://eclipse.org/papyrus/) eclipse plug-in for defining the workflow using UML activity diagram.

 ## Adding the library reference
 Currently, the library needs to be built manually.